nnasrall/uncommon-sales-skills/README.md

 # Uncommon Sales Skills

-**Ten Claude skills that run enterprise sales plays the way top reps actually sell.**
+**Ten Claude skills that run enterprise-level sales plays the way top reps _actually_ win.**

-Not generic "write me a follow-up email" prompts.
-These skills encode the specific moves that separate reps who close complex deals from reps who get stuck: selling in the buyer's own language, arming a champion for the meetings you are not in, and turning every deal artifact into something forwardable.
-They pull from your live deal data, apply a real methodology, and every one of them ends in an asset you can send.
+Your favorite LLMs trained on the market average inputs, which creates generic outputs.
+These skills encode the specific, hard-earned wisdom that separates reps who close complex deals from reps who get stuck: selling in the buyer's own language, selling during the meetings you're not in the room for, and crafting forwardable, sticky messages.
+They'll pull from your live deal data, and give you tactical assets for each eal.

 Built by [Nate Nasralla](https://www.fluint.io), author of *Selling With* and *Brief & Brilliant*, on the frameworks from both books.

 ---

-## Why this is uncommon

-Most AI sales prompts produce competent, generic output: a clean summary anyone could have written, in vendor voice, that a buyer forwards to no one.
-These skills are built to do the opposite.
+## What to expect from the library of _uncommon_ skills

-- **They sell in the buyer's language, not yours.** The rule throughout is camouflage, not a billboard.
-The skills mine your call transcripts and emails for the exact words the buyer used, and write with those.
-A champion forwards a message that sounds like it came from inside their own company, not from a vendor's marketing team.
+- **They sell with the buyer's language, not yours.** These skills mine your call transcripts and emails for the exact words the buyer used, override the LLMs default tendencies, and write in a way that makes it easy for champions to forward your message.
+Which makes all the difference.

-- **They run a real methodology.** Every skill is anchored to a named framework from *Selling With* and *Brief & Brilliant*: the Problem/Process/Payoff discovery roadmap, the 3 I's of a champion, the 4-sentence SoundBite, the one-page business case, math-problem-versus-drama, the mutual action plan as a training plan.
-This is a system top reps use, not a bag of tips.

-- **They find the judgment the data hides.** Each skill ends in an operator's read: the one thing an experienced seller would notice that a summary does not show.
-The stakeholder who matters more than their title.
-The deal that is not what it looks like.
-The decider who was not in the room.
-That is the difference between a report and a read.
+- **They're built on what's _not_ in training data.** Every skill is anchored to a specific framework tested by 1,000's of sellers and built into *Selling With* and *Brief & Brilliant*.

+- **A single system, built with judgment.** Each skill builds on top of the others to create a single, end-to-end system that mirrors what a seasoned seller has: judgment.
+The ability to weave together multiple skillsets into a single deal.

-- **Every skill ends in a deliverable.** Not analysis you still have to act on.
-A Meeting Brief, a forwardable follow-up, a champion kit, a displacement plan, a mutual action plan, a leadership review.
-You finish with the thing, ready to send.
+- **Every skill builds in a tangible asset.** Not analysis you still have to figure out how act on.
+A a forwardable follow-up, a champion toolkit, a leadership brief, etc...
+You finish with the thing, ready to ship.

-- **They run on your real data.** The skills pull deal context from [Fluint](https://www.fluint.io) first, and fall back to whatever you have connected: your CRM, your call recorder, your email.
-When a fact is missing, they flag it and tell you the single question to ask next, rather than inventing a number.
+- **They run on your real data.** The skills pull deal context from Fluint if you use it, or, it falls back to whatever you have connected: your CRM, call recorder, email, etc..
+When a fact is missing, they flag it and tell you what to do next.

 ---